mirrorjs/mirror/README.md

 #### Can I use extra Redux middlewares?

-Yes, specify them in `mirror.defaults`, learn more from the Docs.
+Yes, specify them in [`mirror.defaults`](https://github.com/mirrorjs/mirror/blob/master/docs/api.md#-optionsmiddlewares) is all you need to do, learn more from the Docs.

+#### I'm really into Redux-Saga, is there any way to use it in Mirror?

+Yes of course, take a look at the [`addEffect`](https://github.com/mirrorjs/mirror/blob/master/docs/api.md#-optionsaddeffect) option.

 #### Which version of react-router does Mirror use?